thatdevgirl/wordpress-color-palette/color-palette/readme.txt

 5. The Color Palette block in the front-end, displaying the colors as circles.

 == Changelog ==

+= 4.3 =
+* Added an optional "copy" button to the front-end that allows visitors to copy the hex code for a given color.

 = 4.2 =
 * Tested for compatibility with WordPress 5.9.